neuefische/web-exercises/sessions/js-fetch/star-wars-console/README.md

 - use a `try...catch` block
 - make sure to wait for all asynchronous operations
 - make sure to handle bad responses from the API as well
+- you can test bad responses via adding a random string of characters to the end of the URL stored in the url variable

 Please switch to the [index.js](js/index.js) file: May the force be with you!